 ● ATC

-○ The ATC is a friction-plate belay device.
-The belayer holds complete responsibility for the rope’s movement through the belay device, using their hand to control the speed at which the rope moves.
+The ATC is a friction-plate belay device.
+The belayer is completely responsible for the rope’s movement through the device, using their hand to control the speed at which the rope moves.

 ● GRIGRI

-○ A GRI GRI is an assisted braking device (note that it is NOT an automatic belay device).
-A cam is built into it that helps the belayer stoop the rope from sliding through the device under the sudden, quick weighting of the rope.
-With a lever, the belayer can release the cam when it becomes engaged.
+A GRI GRI is an assisted braking device (note that it is NOT an automatic belay device).
+It has a cam built into it that helps the belayer prevent the rope from sliding through the device under the sudden, quick weighting of the rope.
+With a lever, the belayer can release the cam when engaged.

 3. Is the belay device properly set up?